platformsh/platformsh-docs/docs/src/configuration/routes/cache.md

 ### `cookies`

-A whitelist of cookie names to include values for in the cache key.
+A safelist of cookie names to include values for in the cache key.

 All cookies will bypass the cache when using the default (`['*']`) or if the `Set-Cookie` header is present.